TankedThomas/ZX80/README.md

 ## Project Status

+#### Schematics

 Currently, [the schematic](https://github.com/TankedThomas/ZX80/blob/master/Docs/zx80_schematic_kicad.pdf) is more or less complete though not visually identical to the original.

 ![Schematic](https://raw.githubusercontent.com/TankedThomas/ZX80/master/Docs/ZX80_Schematic.png)

+#### PCB

-The PCB is at a very early stage, and cannot be completed as the wiring of the schematic does not work in modern PCB CAD software, so tweaks will have to be made.
+The PCB is at a very early stage, and cannot be completed as the wiring of the schematic does not work perfectly in modern PCB CAD software, so tweaks will have to be made.
 As I am a novice with KiCad, I welcome any and all help to make this a workable board.
 The traces will be rounded to match the hand-drawn originals on the final version, but any existing traces are simply there for testing purposes and are not final.